Covivo/mobicoop/README.md

 To contribute to the mobicoop application, please do the following:

 1. Create a branch by feature or fork the repo if you are not in dev team
-2. [Start](#start) the 3 apps  (necesary to watch js/css/sass):
+2. [Start](#start) the 3 apps  (mandatory to watch js/css/sass):
-3. Add some Unit Tests and/or functionnals test and check if build passed
+3. Add some Unit Tests and/or functional tests and check if build passes
-4. Create a pull request & set reviewver before merge
+4. Create a pull request & set reviewer before merge

 ### Documentation